Kenya-Rae/mani-and-me/README.md

 #### Developers goals:

-- Create a functional site for a relative who has started up a business recently..
+- Create a functional site for a relative who has started up a business recently.
 - Demonstrate the use of full-stack development in its entirety.
 - Make a site that allows users to find products and place orders.
 - Make a compelling site that can be used by superusers and customers.